w3f/polkadot-wiki/docs/learn/learn-guides-coretime-parachains.md

 On **Polkadot**, the deposit required to register a parachain is **~3300 DOT**.

+It is possible to deregister the parachain and withdraw the deposit if the parachain has not produced any blocks.
+If the parachain produced blocks, then the parachain can only be deregistered through relay chain governance.

 :::

 The next step is to register the parachain's genesis wasm and state, which you should have generated